IntusCoreLabs/clove.labs/README.md

 ```
 📄 License

-MIT — Open and free for personal and commercial use.
+MIT — Open and free for personal use.